 Even if you think you can tolerate sensitivity pain, you should not ignore it.
 Tell your dentist about this problem because it could be a symptom of a larger dental problem.

 You can feel more encouraged to seek urgent treatment from your dentist for this dental concern when you know more about this oral health condition.
+If you are seeking help for an emergency dental concern, please see Emergency Dentistry.
 Read on to see answers from your dental professional to common questions regarding tooth sensitivity.

 What Makes a Tooth Feel Sensitive?